 But it bugged me a little when we’d be listening to Beauty Breeds Confusion and he’d needle me about that one part being off-key.
 It wasn’t me who was off.
 It was him.

 This isn’t a one-man show by any means, though.
 There are a lot of great moments from the other guys.
 Tyson’s drumming is ridiculously inventive throughout, from the dance-influenced beats and crisp fills he hammers out on Mean It (the best balance we ever struck between accessibility and raw feeling) to the grungy throb of Electricity, the jazzy solo fill at the beginning of Rancid Popcorn, and the almost tribal rhythms that break out in parts of We’re out of Tuna.
-Gord throw in all kinds of great unexpected countermelodies, and on It’s Only a Game he unleashes some gorgeous bass playing that ends up driving the whole song.
+For his part, Gord throws in all kinds of great unexpected countermelodies, and on It’s Only a Game he unleashes some gorgeous, mind-boggling bass-playing that ends up driving the whole song.
 I don’t think he was ever able to duplicate what he played there.
 It was one of those magic moments.

 Tyson talked me into adding a long vocal harmony section to the middle of that song, elevating it to an emotional place it wouldn’t have been able to get to otherwise.
 I finally came around to realizing he was usually right about where there should be harmonies — so much so that we had a stoned session devoted only to vocal overdubs.
 But that’s a long story.